-Open Spirit started in 2011 and from Autumn 2014 we have expanded to offer depth courses in holistic western spirituality through our Wild Wisdom School.
+Open Spirit started in 2011 and from Autumn 2014 we expanded to offer depth courses in holistic western spirituality through our Wild Wisdom School.
+In July 2017 we completed our first three year Wild Wisdom School course.
+We are now taking a pause for reflection but hope to be able to continue in future years.

-We now offer three ‘one year’ courses, with one offered each year.
-Each course has something of a progression but they don’t have to be taken in order.
+We offer three ‘one year’ courses, with one offered each year.
+Each course has something of a progression but they don’t have to be (though are better) taken in order.
 Participants commit to a year’s journey together through the Western Mysteries, which builds a wonderful sense of being part of a spiritual learning community.

 Course members also receive notes with suggested reading, the option of three ‘community days’ often featuring a field trip and are encouraged to engage in a personal study or creative project based on or inspired by the theme of each day, which can be shared in the Friday evening of each weekend and in a concluding celebration.
 Group members can also stay in touch through a confidential Facebook group.